 Did someone say lunch?
 As in lunch break workout?
-Writer and fitness enthusiast Tehrene Firman gives tips on how you can work up a sweat over your lunch break.
+Read on to find out how you can work up a sweat over your lunch break.

 No one knows the true meaning of the phrase “make every minute count” until they try squeezing in a workout over their lunch break.
 60 minutes might not seem like a lot of time, but it’s just the right amount to get a much-needed workout – aka stress reliever – right smack-dab in the middle of a hectic work day.